 Distinctive programs of study include both single and dual-degrees as well as an adult degree completion program.
 The college offers single degree programs which lead to bachelor of arts or science degrees in Christian Ministry with emphasis and track options in pastoral ministry, intercultural studies, children's ministry, counseling, chaplaincy, family ministry, spiritual formation, worship ministry, youth ministry.
+A fourth-year residency program is available for students who apply and are accepted.

 The Leadership Education for Adult Development (LEAD) degree completion program assists learners interested in biblical leadership or management and ethics to complete a college degree through the classroom setting for personal and career development.
 The Distance Education degree completion program assists learners interested in biblical leadership or management and ethics to complete a college degree through an online delivery method for personal and career development.
-MCC programs of study can be taken in conjunction with numerous programs at Kansas State University and Manhattan Area Technical College (MATC) resulting in dual-degree programs including accounting, agribusiness, computer science, elementary and secondary education, marketing, finance, family life and community service, social work, nursing, and others.
+MCC programs of study can be taken in conjunction with numerous programs at Kansas State University and Manhattan Area Technical College (MATC) resulting in dual-degree programs including accounting, agribusiness, computer science, elementary and secondary education, marketing, finance, family life and community service, social work, pre-nursing, and others.
 Students may opt to complete an associate of arts degrees.
 A certificate of biblical literature may be earned in one year of study in any delivery method.